-5.2.3 Evacuating the Line Set (UL Models)
+5.2.2 Evacuating the Line Set

-NOTE: For the UL version air conditioners, the evaporator and the condensing unit have been pre-charged with R410A refrigerant in factory.
+NOTE: The evaporator and the condensing unit have been pre-charged with R410A refrigerant in factory.
 Here you only need to evacuate the liquid pipe and the gas pipe between the evaporator and the condensing unit.